 Expiration of the Enhanced Premium Tax Credits

-What are Enhanced Premium Tax Credits?
+What were Enhanced Premium Tax Credits?

 The Affordable Care Act (ACA) established federal tax credits, called Premium Tax Credits (PTCs).
 PTCs help eligible households lower their monthly payments for health insurance coverage offered through health insurance exchanges, like Maine's marketplace (CoverME.gov).
 Individuals and families who enroll in a CoverME.gov plan and who are eligible for PTCs can claim the full federal tax credit when filing their income taxes.
 Alternatively, eligible individuals and families can choose to receive the federal tax credit in advance, which lowers the amount they have to pay for premiums each month.
 In 2021, Congress took action and expanded the federal tax credits, making more individuals and families eligible for PTCs and increasing the amount available for all who are eligible.
 This "Enhanced Premium Tax Credit" (EPTC) was extended for three additional years (through the end of 2025).

-The original tax credits offered through the Affordable Care Act will remain in place.
-However, if Congress does not take action, additional savings that further reduced the premiums for eligible CoverME.gov members --EPTCs -- will expire at the end of 2025.
+However, due to Congress non-action, the "bonus" EPTC savings have ended.
 On average, CoverME.gov members are likely to see premium increases of nearly $180 per month.
-Households that will see the largest premium increases include those that have members aged 60-64, who live in rural areas of the state, have children covered, and have household incomes of more than $62,500 for a single individual or more than $84,500 for a two-person household.
+Households that will see the largest premium increases include those with members aged 60-64, who live in rural areas of the state, have children covered, and have household incomes of more than $62,500 for a single individual or more than $84,500 for a two-person household.

-How much will I pay next year?
+How much will I pay in 2026?

 Are there other reasons my costs might change?